ninon-io/ninon-io.github.io/_pages/projects_neurorack.md

 ### Introduction

-The goal of this project is to design the next generation of music instrument, providing a new tool for musician while enhancing the musician's creativity.
+The goal of this project is to design the next generation of music instrument, providing a new tool for musician while enhancing the user's creativity.
 It proposes a novel approach to think and compose music.
 We deeply think that AI can be used to achieve this quest.

 > Problematique